text-mask/text-mask/README.md

 # [![Text Mask](assets/logo.png)](https://github.com/text-mask/text-mask/#readme)

 ⚠️ This library is not maintained.
 Pull-requests and issues are not monitored.
 I'm happy to list alternative libraries here.
-If you know a good alternative, email me at msafi@msafi.com and I'll list.
+If you know a good alternative, email me at msafi@msafi.com.

 -----